JohnSnowLabs/johnsnowlabs/docs/en/alab/infrastructure.md

 ### Resource allocation for Training and Preannotation

-Annotation Lab gives users the ability to change the configuration for the training and pre-annotation processes.
+Generative AI Lab gives users the ability to change the configuration for the training and pre-annotation processes.
 This is done from the `Settings` > `Infrastructure` page.
 The settings can be edited by _admin_ user and they are read-only for the other users.
 The Infrastructure page consists of three sections namely `Resource For Training`, `Resource For Preannotation Server`, `Resources for Prenotation Pipeline`.

 **Resources Inclusion:**